 Imagine the surprise: a tray of cracked macarons on opening the oven door.
-Don’t despair – it can happen and there are easy reasons why (I’ll tell you below).
-In the meantime, make these deliciously easy Cracked Macaron Black Forest Creams – chocolate and cherry heaven!
+Don't despair - it can happen and there are easy reasons why (read on below).
+In the meantime, make these deliciously easy Black Forest Creams using the cracked macaron shells.

 They're so good, you'll want to make a batch of macaron shells (perfect or otherwise) just for this gluten-free dessert!

-It can happen at times – even with a good macaron recipe.
-On opening the oven, there are a few cracked macarons – or even a whole tray of cracked macarons.
-Why did this happen?
-It’s not the end of the world.
-Jings, even in some expensive Parisian patisseries, I’ve seen them sell a few cracked macarons and they still taste cracking amazing!
+It can happen at times - even with a good macaron recipe.
+On opening the oven, there are a few cracked macarons - or even a whole tray of cracked macarons.
+Why did they crack?
+It's not the end of the world.
+Jings, even in some expensive Parisian patisseries, I've seen them sell a few cracked macarons and they still taste amazing!

 In my first book, Mad About Macarons, I have a whole section on troubleshooting all sorts of macaron problems using my French macaron recipe.
 Cracked macarons are probably because either: